 How Can I Always Believe in Myself?

 Sometimes it can be hard to believe in yourself.
-Bad things happen and maybe we feel like we don’t deserve to feel good about ourselves.
+Bad things happen, and maybe we feel like we don’t deserve to feel good about ourselves.
 Or We’re scared of what will happen if we try and fail.
 There are many reasons why we might not have the confidence to believe in ourselves or our capabilities.
 Fortunately, there ways to shift our mindsets and help us feel better about who we are.
 Here are some things you can do to develop confidence.

 Stop Comparing Yourself to Others

 The truth is – we’re not doing anything wrong.
-All you are seeing online is a brief snapshot of what they want you to see.
+All you see online is a brief snapshot of what they want you to see.
 It’s perfectly curated to make you think that you aren’t good enough, when in fact, their real-life is probably just as dull and grinding as yours is.
 The fact that they have a decent camera and an eye for aesthetics doesn’t mean they are better than you in any way.

 Comparing yourself to others in real life can be problematic as well.
 Maybe you have a friend or family member who seems blessed.
 They have the dream life – a perfect partner, perfect job, perfect family, etc. But there are a lot of things you don’t see.
 How perfect is it really?
 Do you know the ins and outs of everything, or does it just seem perfect from the outside?
 And even if it is perfect, how much hard work did it take for them to get there?
 People rarely succeed from luck alone, but we don’t pay attention to all the failures and setbacks they faced along the way.
 We only look at where they are now.